tvenclovas96/particle-scene-compositor/README.md

 Each component of the plugin works fully stand-alone.
 You can download only the parts you are interested in by selecting which folders to copy/install, e.g: Only the 2d SyncNodes and the editor panel; only the editor panel; only the 3d C# SyncNodes without the editor panel etc.

 To install:
+* (Recommended) Download directly from the Godot asset library.
+Select which folders to download and install;
-* Download the repository, and copy the relevant contents of the `addons` folder into your Godot project.
+* Or download the repository, and copy the relevant contents of the `addons` folder into your Godot project.

 ## Usage
 ### Editor: